Death and Injury Statistics

 WHEN AND WHERE injuries are most likely to occur

-- Most bicycle crashes occur within 5 blocks of the home.
+- 75% of motor vehicle crashes occur within 25 miles of home.

 Who is most likely to incur this type of injury?